 +39 06 3321 8749

 Hostaria Romana is a very traditionally eatery in the heart of Rome and one of the few standouts in the middle of all the action, right near Piazza Barberini.
-For over 50 years this family-owned restaurant has been serving classic dishes and has perfected its cacio e pepe which is one of its strongest dishes.
-With scribbles on the wall it’s a rustic little spot and accompanied by stellar service (a major plus).
+This family-owned establishment has been serving Roman classics for over 50 years and has perfected its cacio e pepe, one of the restaurant’s strongest dishes.
+The atmosphere is rustic and the service is warm and friendly, a major plus.

 Via del Boccaccio, 1, 00187 Roma RM